 - Creating static, dynamic and interactive visualizations and infographics

 - Identifying appropriate data visualization software for your research project

-- Training for a variety of data visualization tools including free and open source options, OSU-licensed resources, and other specialized software, such as Adobe Illustrator, Adobe Photoshop, Adobe InDesign, Tableau, Gephi, Cytoscape, and more
+- Training for a variety of data visualization tools, including free and open source options, OSU-licensed resources; and other special software such as Adobe Illustrator, Adobe Photoshop, Adobe InDesign, Tableau, Gephi, Cytoscape and more